The During

 I heard the course was pretty, so I made a point to look up and around.
 Saying the route was flat was a lie; that it was pretty was absolutely true.
 Here's a mix of pretty and funny:

 That fountain is depicted on the finisher medal.
-Frankly, most
+Frankly, most of us just wanted to run through it. |

 Things were also looking strange!